biof-309-python/python-novice-inflammation/02-loop.md

 > ## From 1 to N {.challenge}
 >
-> Python has a built-in function called `range` that creates a list of numbers.
+> Python has a built-in function called `range` that creates a sequence of numbers.
 Range can
 > accept 1-3 parameters.
 If one parameter is input, range creates an array of that length,
 > starting at zero and incrementing by 1.
 If 2 parameters are input, range starts at
 > the first and ends at the second, incrementing by one.
 If range is passed 3 parameters,